Violet Needham: Legacy

 In the early 1950s, Needham left her London house to live with her widowed sister, subsequently giving up writing after a motor accident.
 The sisters died a day apart, Violet on the 8 June 1967 and Evelyn the next day.

 In the 1940s Needham's books were broadcast on BBC's The Children's Hour, which brought her work to a wide audience in the UK.
-This young generation of readers included future writer's like Auberon Waugh, Antonia Fraser, Ann Swinfen and A. S. Byatt, Needham invokes a romantic "otherwhere," and makes it familiar, with a subtle, understated magical tone.
-As one of the "Last of the Victorians," Needham occupies a position as a little known mother of modern fantasy, with early preoccupations with naming, the nature of magic, and heriosm.
+This young generation of readers included future writers like Auberon Waugh, Antonia Fraser, Ann Swinfen and A. S. Byatt.
+Needham invokes a romantic "otherwhere," and makes it familiar, with a subtle, understated magical tone.
+As one of the "Last of the Victorians," Needham occupies a position as a little known mother of modern fantasy, with early preoccupations with naming, the nature of magic, and heroism.